Hackdotslash/T08-Un1C0d3/README.md

 - Detects other type of suspicious activities like not focusing on screen.

 ## Tech Stack
-- Machine Learning
+- ML models using Tensorflow and Teachable Machine
-- Html, Css, Js
+- Html, Css, p5.js, ml5.js and Javascript